knpuniversity/symfony-journey/knpu/http-kernel/magically-add-controller-args.rst

 rule: whatever we have in our routing curly brace is available as an argument and there are no exceptions to that rule, except for the Request object.

 But guys, that's not true!
 And we know it.
-We nkow that it's not *really* about the routing layer.
+We know that it's not *really* about the routing layer.
 The arguments to the controller come from the request attributes.
 And sure, the only thing that normally modifies those is the routing layer.
 But there's nothing stopping someone else from adding some